 Our specialists can take away the stress and create a private custom tour tailored to your exact interests and budget.

-Today we travel by road to Lukang, the economic and transport hub of central Taiwan in earlier times.
+On our journey to Sun Moon Lake we will make a stop in Lukang, the economic and transport hub of central Taiwan in earlier times.
 The saying "first Tainan, second Lukang and third Mengjia (today Wanhua District in Taipei)," illustrates the high position of the town in its glory days.

 After a break for lunch, we continue to the Sun Moon Lake area.
 In this idyllic environment we will see the deep blue waters of the lake and the mountainous surroundings from different perspectives.
 We will begin by enjoying a cruise across the lake, where we will benefit from fantastic views of the neighbouring mountains.
 We will then take in the lake from above as we experience the Sun Moon Lake Ropeway.